-- Seat on the Industrial Advisory Board (IAB) that collectively selects research projects to be funded each year.
+- Economic strategy to seed new research efforts – seat on the Industrial Advisory Board (IAB) that collectively selects research projects to be funded each year.

 - Long term relationship building with innovative, world class faculty through collaborative development of solutions to corporate challenges.

 - Option to contribute additional membership fees to accelerate CADMIM research projects, also at 10% indirect cost.

 - Identify and recruit students and post-docs as interns and employees trained in company-relevant research and techniques.

 - Develop the foundation for more competition-sensitive collaborations:

 - Partner with faculty in pursuing external funds for your research interests via joint proposals.

 - Separate sponsored research projects with guaranteed exclusive access to inventions.

 - Opportunity for training of company engineers in emerging technologies and tools.Access to university state-of-the-art research facilities and unique manufacturing capabilities through the universities and select member companies.

 - Non-exclusive royalty-free license to CADMIM research inventions.